dralgroup/mlatom/README.md

 * Fuchun Ge, Lina Zhang, Arif Ullah, Pavlo O. Dral*.
 Four-dimensional spacetime atomistic artificial intelligence models.
 J. Phys.
 Chem.
 Lett.
 2023, in press.
 DOI: 10.1021/acs.jpclett.3c01592.
 See also [preprint on ChemRxiv](https://doi.org/10.26434/chemrxiv-2022-qf75v).

 The model is implemented by Fuchun Ge of [Pavlo O. Dral's group](http://dr-dral.com) in the development version of [MLatom](https://github.com/dralgroup/mlatom).
 This 4D-spacetime GICnet model implementation was used for obtaining the results reported in the above manuscript.
-The code snapshot of this implementation is available in here.
+The code snapshot of this implementation is available here.

 **Important note:** This branch will not be further updated, please check and use the future official releases of [MLatom](https://github.com/dralgroup/mlatom) with the latest implementations, manuals, and tutorials of the GICnet model.
 Future implementations may contain many changes.